bcwells24/CS499/README.md

 1. Locate the file: `Android Inventory App.zip`.
 2. Extract the contents to a folder on your local machine.
 3. Navigate to the extracted folder and locate the project path:
-   `Android Inventory App/CS499-WIP4`.
+   `Android Inventory App/Inventory`.

 ### Step 2: Open the Project in Android Studio
 1. Launch **Android Studio (Ladybug)**.
 2. Select **File > Open** from the menu.
-3. Navigate to the `CS499-WIP4` folder and click OK.
+3. Navigate to the `Inventory` folder and click OK.
 4. Wait for Android Studio to load the project and sync the Gradle files.

 ### Step 3: Sync Gradle Files